 Have a Say: Visiting a GP in the ACT

-GP Workforce Planning
+About CHN's GP Workforce Project

 Some communities in the ACT now or in the future may not have enough GPs.
 This might be because there aren’t enough GPs or because the community’s healthcare needs are increasing.